-However, the second part of the cited text is unclear.
-For all pages that do not have a defined page format, the error definition text will be revised as follows:
+However, the second part of the cited text fails to clearly identify the page-only reference case.
+Furthermore, changes resulting from comment OSD TWG 3) provide that a get attributes should always succeed, regardless of page format definition.
+Therefore, for all pages that do not have a defined page format, the error definition text will be revised as follows: